-• best-practice portfolio management;

-• maximising return without undue risk to the Fund as a whole; and
+- best-practice portfolio management; - maximising return without undue risk to the Fund as a whole; and - avoiding prejudice to New Zealand's reputation as a responsible member of the world community.

-• avoiding prejudice to New Zealand's reputation as a responsible member of the world community.
-The Guardians' mission is to maximise the Fund's return over the long-term, without undue risk, so as to reduce future New Zealanders' tax burden.
+The Guardians' mission is to maximise the Fund's return over the long-term, without undue risk, so as to support this outcome.
+Managing the Fund comprises five work streams covering: